-Private equity funds include several private fund of funds that invest primarily in private capital investment vehicles, each of which may invest in public or private securities.
+Private equity funds include several private funds of funds that invest primarily in private capital investment vehicles, each of which may invest in public or private securities.
 Fair value has been estimated using the net asset value per share of the investment.
 Each fund operates in accordance with the terms of a limited partnership agreement and continues to operate year to year, unless dissolved in accordance with the agreements.
 There are significant restrictions on transfer and assignment of these limited partnership interests.
 The nature of the investments in this category is that distributions are received periodically when the fund incurs short- or long-term gains, return of capital, royalties, rents or other ordinary income.
-Outstanding unfunded commitments to these partnerships as of December 31, 2023 and 2022 were \$13,662,709 and \$13,229,656, respectively.
+Outstanding unfunded commitments to these partnerships as of December 31, 2024 and 2023 were \$13,489,574 and \$13,622,709, respectively.